gruelbox/orko/README.md

 | `KUCOIN_SECRET`           | Your Kucoin secret.
 Just put XXX if you don't have one.

 1. Deploy and run.
 Multiple instances will compete for the work and can be stopped/started freely.
 State is persistent.

-How to start the application locally:
----

-1. Install the Java JDK (`sudo apt-get install default-jdk`)
-1. Install Maven (`sudo apt-get install maven`)
-1. Run `mvn clean package` to build the application
-1. Copy `example-config.yml` as `my-config.xml` and replace the wildcards with the appropriate settings.
-1. Remove the entire telegram section if you don't have a telegram bot set up, otherwise follow steps 5-9 above to get the auth token and ID.
-1. Start application with `java -jar target/oco-0.0.1-SNAPSHOT.jar server my-config.yml`
-1. To check that your application is running enter url `http://localhost:8080`

 Health Check
 ---